Dodge Rampage Concept

+Design

 The Rampage Concept could accommodate a 5.7 L Hemi engine with Chrysler's Multi-Displacement System; this engine was used in contemporary production vehicles such as the Dodge Ram and Dodge Charger.
 Like its namesake, the Rampage Concept used front-wheel drive, unusual for a pickup truck.
 The Rampage also had flared fenders and 22-inch aluminum wheels.

+Features

 The Rampage Concept featured "Stow 'n Go" seating used in Chrysler minivans of the time, where the seats folded down flush with the cabin floor; this feature was a first for any Chrysler truck.
 It was also the first Chrysler vehicle to apply this feature on the front passenger seat in addition to the rear seats.
 Combined with a retractable rear window and midgate, this allowed the bed space to expand into the cabin, at the expense of passenger space.
 Other distinguishing features of the Rampage Concept were a wide, flat, weatherproof cargo area beneath the bed and an integrated loading ramp.